Shopify/cli/packages/cli/README.md

       Password generated from the Theme Access app.

   --path=<value>
-      [default: .]
       The path to your theme directory.

   --poll
       Force polling to detect file changes.